D1ffamp/Project_2/README.md

 + The game should be easy to navigate and use on all platforms.
 + The game should be fun and competitive.
-+ The game should look modern and intuitive.
 + The game should work without any glitches or faults.

 ## User Stories

 + As a user, I want to be engaged in the game and feel absorbed by the UI and gameplay.
-+ As a user, I want to see the results after the game is finished.
-+ As a user, I want to play a game intuitively.
++ As a user, I want to play a game with little inscruction.
-+ As a user, I want the game to be sleek and modern in design.

 ## Site Owner's Goals

 + To create a working game that is fun and easy to use.
-+ To create a sleek and well designed game.
 + To write code that follows best practice.
 + The code can be easily understood and adapted.